maltaisn/mazegen/README.md

     "solutionColor": "#0000FF",
     "solutionStrokeWidth": 3,
     "strokeCap": "round",
-    "colorMapRange": "auto",
+    "distanceMapRange": "auto",
-    "colorMapColors": ["#ffffff", "#000000"],
+    "distanceMapColors": ["#ffffff", "#000000"],
     "antialiasing": true
   }
 }
 ```
 This will generate a 10x10 orthogonal maze with Aldous-Broder's algorithm, export it to `mazes/labyrinth.svg` in optimized SVG format.
 Maze will be solved for the top-left to the bottom-right corners.
 Half deadends will be removed (braid).
-A color map will be generated starting from the top-left cell.
+A distance map will be generated starting from the top-left cell.
 Custom styling settings are used, but in this case they all match default ones.

 More examples of configuration file are available at [`/mazes/config/`](mazes/config).

-#### Attributes
+### Attributes
 - **`maze`** (*required*): array of maze set objects.
 A maze set is a group of mazes with the same properties, each with the following attributes
     - `name`: name of the set and of the file to be exported.
 Default is `maze`.
     - `count`: number of mazes to generate for this set.
 Default is `1`.